CombineCommunity/CombineDataSources/README.md

 This will keep the subscriber and the data source alive until you cancel the subscription manually or it is released from memory.

+#### Batched/Paged list of elements

+A common pattern in list based views is to load a very long list of elements in "batches" or "pages".
+(The distinction being that pages imply ordered, equal-length batches.)

+**CombineDataSources** includes a data source allowing you to easily implement the batched list pattern called `BatchesDataSource`.

 ## Installation

 ### Swift Package Manager